 - Good for short-nosed dogs

-This dog toy is a level 2 puzzle, which means your dog will have to work a bit harder to solve it, usually by combining actions to retrieve the treats.
-In this case, Fido will have to spin the pieces and take out the white bone covers.
+Also, this is a level 2 puzzle, meaning your pup will have to work a bit harder to solve it and retrieve the treats.
+In this case, he will have to spin the pieces and take out the white bone covers to find his food.

 - Increasing difficulty

 - Suitable for feeding dry food

 This Hide and seek game is perfect for dogs with very strong hunting and chasing instincts.

 You can hide the squeaky squirrels inside the soft tree trunk, add more removable plush animals to increase the challenge, or even use them to play a game of fetch.